Scale invariant robot behavior with fractals: Methods

 The Menger sponge provides a familiar example (Fig~\ref{fig:sponge}).
 A basal sponge is a box, $m=3$ voxels in length, with a hole through the center of each plane.
 Replacing each of the $c=20$ voxels within an basal sponge generates a fractal sponge of 20 sponges.
 Repeating this operation a second time generates a sponge of 20 sponges composed of 20 smaller sponges (400 sponges in total).
 And so on.

 The Menger sponge has Hausdorff dimension:

 which describes the space filled by a fractal geometry in the limit.
 The Hausdorff dimension is zero for a single voxel; one for a column of three voxels $(\log_3(3) = 1)$; two for a 3-by-3 plane of nine voxels $(\log_3(9) = 2)$; and three for a 3-by-3-by-3 cube of 27 voxels $(\log_3(27) = 3)$.
 The design space here spans these (smooth) structures and many more in between.
+Since all fractals here have $m=3$, $H \propto \log c$.

-Hausdorff dimension provides an interpretable measure of their structural complexity (or ``roughness'').
-However since all fractals here have $m=3$, $H \propto \log c$.
+Hausdorff dimension provides an interpretable measure of the structural complexity (or ``roughness'') of the robots evolved in this paper.
+It will allow us to analyze how fractals with scale invariant behavior can emerge from initially random fractals over evolutionary time.